-I would be lying if I said I never revisited my favorite Swift songs before folklore came out in the summer of 2020.
-Throughout middle school (the peak of my obsessions with Marina and the Diamonds and Panic!
-At The Disco) and high school (when I almost exclusively listened to rap), Fearless still found its way into my playlists every once in a while.
+That being said, I would be lying if I said I never revisited my favorite Swift songs before folklore came out in the summer of 2020.
+Throughout middle school (the peak of my Panic!
+At The Disco obsession) and high school (when I almost exclusively listened to Drake), songs from Fearless still found their way into my playlists every once in a while.

 But I’m not ready to let go of some of the original recordings just yet.
-Swift’s current vocals, much richer than they were a decade ago, enhance Fearless in many ways.
+Swift’s current vocals, much stronger and richer than they were a decade ago, enhance Fearless in many ways.
 But some of the original versions have the perfect amount of twangy angst (*cough* “Forever & Always” and “You Belong With Me” *cough*) and simply cannot be bested.

 I’ve revisited many of my childhood obsessions during quarantine, and I’m glad that Fearless was one of them.
 Maybe I’m searching for the way I felt unwrapping my first CD in that pizzeria over a decade ago.
 Or maybe the songs are just that freaking good.
 After all, “White Horse” and “The Way I Loved You” have been two of my favorite songs for over a decade now.
 Either way, Fearless and Fearless (Taylor’s Version) are the best birthday presents I have ever received and I will be streaming them both for ... how did Swift put it again?
 Forever and always.